ayushn21/AvatarImageView/README.md

 ## Installation

 AvatarImageView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following lines to your Podfile:
+To install it, add the following lines to your Podfile:

     use_frameworks!

+    # Swift 2.2
+    pod "AvatarImageView", '1.1.1'

+    # Swift 2.3
-    pod "AvatarImageView"
+    pod "AvatarImageView", '1.2.0'

 ## Release Notes

+####1.2.0
+Migrated code to Swift 2.3.
+No further features or patches will be issued for Swift 2.3 after this release.

 ####1.1.1
 Modified `init(frame:)` to be public.